University Business Forum 2025

 Quantum technology has potential to disruptively transform fields ranging from optimization via materials simulations to finance.
 It is similar to AI as it roots in developments of both the computing algorithms and hardware.
 Compared to AI, quantum technologies are behind in maturity and wide adoption.
 Then the relevant business questions are: When will quantum hardware be mature enough for company-specific use-cases?
 When is the right time to invest in quantum technology, and which parts of it will provide the most added value?
 In this session we will review the expected roadmaps for quantum hardware, software and computing use-case.
 We outline perspectives that quantum computing and quantum technologies can provide to Finnish industries.

-- Confirmed speakers (Session facilitator: Jussi Paakkari, Research Director at the Quantum Institute)
+- Jussi Paakkari, Research Director, Quantum Institute

 Our speakers